rritec/Microsoft-Fabric/Demo.md

 # 📊 Data Analyst Role

-The Data Analyst consumes and presents data to derive business insights and support decision-making.
+The Data Analyst presents data to derive business insights and support decision-making.

 ---